cauliyang/academic/content/en/post/002-cofiguration-of-my-mac/index.md

 - [fish]

-Fish is a smart and user-friendly command line shell for Linux, macOS, and the rest of the family.
+**Fish** is a smart and user-friendly command line shell for Linux, macOS, and the rest of the family.
 It includes some valuable features by default in comparison with [zsh].
 For example, autosuggestion.
 Hence, you can use it out of box without any efforts for configuration.
-However, Fish has plugins system as well, and I use [fisher] to manage plugins.
+However, Fish has plugins system as well, and I use \[fisher\] to manage plugins.
 Importantly, the customization and configuration of Fish is easy and friendly.

 - ~~[iterm2]~~

-iTerm2 is a replacement for Terminal and the successor to iTerm.
+**iterm2** is a replacement for Terminal and the successor to iterm.
-It works on Macs with macOS 10.14 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.
+It works on Macs with macOS 10.14 or newer. iterm2 brings the terminal into the modern age with features you never knew you always wanted.
 Also, iterm2 has integrated [tmux], you can try to use **tmux**, which is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background), and reattach them to a different terminal.